irenepapaspyratos/ebay-project-part1/README.md

 ### Testing

 The testing framework for Codeception is used to ensure the quality and functionality of the codebase.
-A 'test run' command has been added to the composer.json file, allowing easy execution.
+A 'test' command has been added to the composer.json file, allowing easy execution.

 </br>